jtl06/BLT/README.md

 - Two USB cables

 ## Roadmap
-- Readme and License
+- Finish Readme
 - Example data and demo
 - 3D printed enclosure for sensor
 - Composite USB
-- Custom PCBs
+- Custom PCB for manufacturing
+- Switch to MCU/board with USB HS PHY support for 8khz polling rate

 > Inspired by the NVIDIA LDAT.
 This project is independent and unaffiliated with NVIDIA.